| East L.A.

 it may have been hidden from my view.
 On the stage was

 a great band called S.P.X.
-It was a three piece band
+It was a three-piece band

 featuring a monster guitarist/vocalist, who's voice and vocal

-style reminded me of Sting; a bass player/vocalist, who was
+style reminded me of Sting, a bass player/vocalist, who was

-excellent at both; and a solid drummer, worthy of the talents
+excellent at both, and a solid drummer, worthy of the talents

-They did interesting cover material that you don't hear most
+of the other two.
+They did interesting cover material

-cover bands do, like "I Won't Get Fooled Again"
+that you don't hear most cover bands do, like "I Won't Get

 I found out the band member's names from a young musician